-Pre-reqs:

-BI0122

-Or BIO123

-And CHM243 Can be Taken Concurrently
+And CHM243

 And MLT121

 And MLT122

 MLT223 CLINICAL MICROBIOLOGY

 Credit Hours: 5 Contact Hours: 9 Lecture Hours: 3 Lab Hours: 6 Other Hours: 0

 The student will study the morphology and identification of microorganisms commonly found in humans, their relationship to disease states and their susceptibility to antibiotics.
 Topics include: basic structures and functions of bacteria; culture, growth and development requirements; classification of microbes; infectious disease; control of disease; laboratory safety; unknowns for identification from ATCC (American Type Culture Collection) seeded cultures; videotapes and kodachromes.
 Other topics include mycology, parasitology and virology.